 Bio - Rickey Gene Wright

-You can describe this native Texan and singer-songwriter as a purveyor of acoustic ballads that travel down the road between Folk and Country Music with some side rode influences from Bluegrass, Blues, and Gospel Music.
+You can describe this native Texan and Americana singer-songwriter as a purveyor of acoustic ballads that travel down the road between Folk and Country Music with some side rode influences from Bluegrass, Blues, and Gospel Music.
 The art of storytelling is alive and well in RGW's original songs.
 It is often said that his baritone voice is calm and peaceful whether the song is fast or slow, light-hearted or sad.
 "Folks Like Us Were Born To Sing" was the title song of his first album and tells the story of growing up in a working-class family who loved to sing and where singing helped a soul forget hard things and troubles in life.
 As a storyteller, he says that his favorite original song is "In That Blue Collar Town" which is a true story about two young lovers.
 He has been told on multiple occasions that he has a Johhny Cash like voice and his song "He Looked Like Waylon And Sounded Like Cash" has become his trademark song.

 The music and songwriting journey took him down that road of performing at Country Music Opry Houses in the 1980's such as the Oklahoma City Opry and the Mesquite Opry where he sharpened his performing and songwriting skills.
 While on the Country Opry circuit he wrote two memorable songs that still follow him around today including "Frank And Jesses James" and "Does Everyone Comb Their Hair Like That In Nashville".
 Then the journey took him to Contemporary Christian music in the 1990's were he played in two worship bands.
 During this time he wrote many songs in the Contemporary Christian music genre and one of his songs, "Your Mercy Is A Blessing", was recorded and released by the recording artist Christopher Rixon who is a worship leader in Austin, Texas.
 It was during this part of the journey that RGW met Denise Owen who was a keyboard player and vocalist with the worship band he played in.